DevelopedByDev/focus-app/README.md

 - Verify your API key is correct in `.env.local`
 - Check your Google AI API quota/limits
 - Ensure stable internet connection

+### Voice Assistant Issues
+- Ensure your Groq API key is correct in `.env.local`
+- Check browser audio permissions
+- Test with volume up and speakers/headphones working
+- Voice assistant can be toggled on/off during sessions

 ### Performance Issues
 - Close unnecessary browser tabs